readthelod/readthelod.github.io/reading-clubs.md

 #### Join our mailing list!
-Sign up to receive the latest updates on polls, meetings, and announcements.
+:speech_balloon: Sign up to receive the latest updates on polls, meetings, and announcements.
 Subscribe to our newsletter by emailing: <news@readthelod.org>